chambies2015/OmniTrackr/README.md

 - **Search & Filter:** Search by title or director/creator and sort by rating or year
 - **Inline Editing:** Edit entries directly in the table with save/cancel options
 - **Delete:** Remove entries from your collection
-- **Night Mode:** Toggle between light and dark themes
+- **Dark Mode:** Beautiful dark theme by default with light mode toggle
+- **Modern UI:** Card-based design with smooth animations and gradients
 - **Tabbed Interface:** Switch between Movies, TV Shows, and Statistics
 - **Export/Import:** Backup your collection to JSON or import from JSON files
-- **Statistics Dashboard:** Comprehensive analytics showing your viewing habits and preferences
+- **Statistics Dashboard:** Comprehensive analytics with animated visualizations showing your viewing habits and preferences

 ### API Access
 Interactive API documentation is available at `/docs` with full Swagger UI for testing all endpoints.